 Reality: Google needs to recrawl and reprocess both the disavowed links and your site before any changes take effect.
 This process typically takes several weeks at minimum.

-When updating an existing disavow file, remember that each new upload completely replaces the previous file.
-Always download your current disavow file first, make modifications to that file, and then upload the complete updated version.
-Failing to do this could result in accidentally removing previously disavowed links from your disavow list.
+When you update an existing disavow file, remember that each new upload completely replaces the previous one.
+Always download your current file first, edit that file, and upload the complete updated version.
+Skip this step and you could accidentally drop links you’d already disavowed.

-Documentation is another vital aspect of disavow implementation.
-Maintain detailed records of:
+Documentation is another important part of the process.
+Keep detailed records of:

 - Which links you’ve disavowed and why